 Your work as a TA in the classroom is a critical element for student success.
 The Great Teaching Certificate: TA Edition is a time-efficient way to learn good teaching practices to support your students!
 Earn your certificate by completing a 1000 mile journey:

 These activities are required to earn your certificate

 - TA Principles & Strategies (TAPS) | 400 miles

 Choose any activities listed below to complete your remaining miles.

-To register for The Great Teaching Certificate: TA Edition, email Zaina Sheets.
-Once you’ve been added, separate self-registration is required to participate in the core activities and elective activities.
+To begin, register for The Great Teaching Certificate: TA Edition by creating an account in the Passport Portal and then signing in and registering.
+Once you’ve registered, separate registration is required to participate in the core activities and elective activities.

 The role of TA is likely to be a part of the educational experience of many graduate students during some part of their professional training.
 The teaching assistant’s role as an instructor is a somewhat unusual one because few TAs receive any formal training in the skills of teaching.
 The TA Handbook helps TAs to navigate their responsibilities, and also learn about teaching resources available to them.